Prayer Lifeline—February 9, 2016

 Printer-friendly Version | Phone Version

-The Call Prayer Calendar (October 26–November 1): Pray for a teen or young adult in your life who is searching for meaning and hope.
-Pray that God will walk with them through their struggles.
+The Call Prayer Calendar (February 7-13): Pray for God’s provision for missionaries who are serving in areas outside of their expertise.
 (This request was taken from the latest issue of The Call, WGM’s official magazine.)

 P.S.
 To hear these praises and requests via the telephone, call 1.800.426.0846 (toll free).
 You may also print a copy at www.wgm.org/printlifeline.

 Want another prayer resource?
 Visit www.wgm.org/praycal to see who’s being prayed for today!

 Sign up today to get these praises and requests sent to your inbox every Tuesday.
 See you in your inbox soon!

 Update Your Info

 Are your WGM emails going to the wrong address?
 Update your info here.
 See you in your new inbox soon!